PundiAI/fx-subgraph/README.md

 ### Add yourself subgraph space

-requirements
-* subgraph name does not exist
+* subgraph_name
-* subgraph name must contain only a-z, A-Z, 0-9, '-' and '_'
+    * must contain only a-z, A-Z, 0-9, '-' and '_'
+    * cannot be repeated
+* network
+    * your can be set to mainnet or testnet

 ```shell
 mkdir <subgraph name>